How to make a knight rider LED chaser (part ii)

 }

 This code includes five LED patterns.
 This is a very easy code.
 It was done using FOR LOOP.
 Please study this code and understand it.
-Please write down all your questions below.

 The following is a project using the Arduino Nano board for further study.
 The project includes eight LED patterns and a knight rider bulb pattern.
 So let’s look at it step by step.